View Joel Hobbs's Obituary on PostandCourier.com and share memories

 |

-Joel Dean Hobbs Charleston - Joel Dean Hobbs, 88, of Charleston, South Carolina, husband of Margaret Deseree Sturkie Hobbs entered into eternal rest Thursday, February 13, 2020.
-His Funeral Service will be held Monday, February 17, 2020 in New Covenant Church of God, 2801 Ashley Phosphate Road, at 3:00 p.m.
+Joel Dean Hobbs Charleston - The Funeral Service for Joel Dean Hobbs will be held Monday, February 17, 2020, in New Covenant Church of God, 2801 Ashley Phosphate Road, at 3:00 p.m.
 The family will receive friends in the church from 1:00 p.m. until the time of the service.
 Entombment will follow in Carolina Memorial Park.
 Arrangements by J. Henry Stuhr, Inc. West Ashley Chapel.
-Joel was born November 20, 1931, in Cedartown, Georgia, son of Ray Hobbs and Emma Nolen Hobbs.
-He was the former Pastor of West Ashley Church of God.
-He is survived by his wife of 70 years, Deseree Hobbs of Charleston, SC; daughter, Dee Renee' Spear (Herb) of James Island, SC; two sons, Joel David Hobbs (Loretta) of Easley, SC, and Byron Stanley Hobbs of Charleston, SC; two grandchildren, Chavis Hobbs (Lauran), Jarrett Hobbs (Mutale) and four great-grandchildren, Chansa, Salim Joel, Kaunda and Jadyn.
 In lieu of flowers, memorials may be made to New Covenant Church of God, 2801 Ashley Phosphate Road, North Charleston, SC 29418.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston